 Chilean Spanish Dictionary

-More Coming VERY VERY SOON
+More Coming SOON

 Al lote: careless, untidy; too casual